 Contact a Kentucky Car Accident Hip Fracture Lawyer

-Kentucky accident victims have up to two years to file a claim over a hip fracture injury.
+Kentucky accident victims have up to one year to file a claim over a hip fracture injury.
 This deadline begins on the date of the collision.
 It may seem like there’s no rush, but you should speak with a Kentucky Hip Fracture Lawyer as soon as possible.
 Filing your claim while evidence is still fresh and witnesses are still easy to locate will be key to securing everything you and your family need for hip injury recovery.

 Schedule a free, no-obligation case review today with a Kentucky Car Accident Lawyer you can trust to be on your side and fight for your fair compensation.
 You’ll speak with a real Kentucky lawyer at Kaufman & Stigger, PLLC.
 If you decide we can help you earn the most for your hip fracture injury claim, you won’t need any money.
 We don’t get paid unless we win your case.